 More Often, the Answer Is No

-As anyone familiar with the task of process serving is undoubtedly aware, it is usually a prolonged game of cat and mouse.
-Many would-be servees erroneously feel that avoiding service of process means that any action against them will simply disappear.
-That means that process servers are constantly concerned with would-be recipients evading and avoiding their attempts at serving process.
-Giving such folks a call will only provide them with a heads-up to hide, not answer the door, or ensure that they are not home.
+As anyone familiar with process serving is undoubtedly aware, it is usually a prolonged game of cat and mouse.
+Many would-be servees erroneously feel that avoiding service of the process means that any action against them will simply disappear.
+That means that process servers are constantly concerned with would-be recipients evading and avoiding their attempts at serving the process.
+Giving such folks a call will only give them a heads-up to hide, not answer the door, or ensure they are not home.

 Sometimes, the Answer Is Yes